Arthroscopic Rotator Cuff Repair Surgeons

 Are you an athlete who participates in sports that involve throwing overhead?
 If so, you may be at risk of developing a rotator cuff injury.
 The rotator cuff can become damaged from repetitive overuse, a sports injury, a fall or degeneration of one of the tendons.
-The shoulder surgeons at Shoulder Clinic of Idaho provide diagnosis and both surgical and nonsurgical treatment options for patients in the Boise area who have developed a rotator cuff injury.
+The arthroscopic rotator cuff repair surgeons at Shoulder Clinic of Idaho provide diagnosis and both surgical and nonsurgical treatment options for patients in the Boise area who have developed a rotator cuff injury.
 Contact the Shoulder Clinic of Idaho team today!

 What is a Rotator Cuff?